 It creates a connection – most of our buying decisions are based on emotion.
 This is true whether we are buying food, hiring an architect, or choosing a contractor for a long-term project.
 The buyer needs to feel good about the decision they are making, and that it is going to have a positive effect on their life.
-So everyone who speaks to, emails or deals with your customer needs to maintain that personal connection – and that includes any virtual customer assistant, online chat system or anyone who answers the phone in your business.
+So everyone who speaks to, emails or deals with your customer needs to maintain that personal connection – and that includes any virtual customer support solution, online chat system or anyone who answers the phone in your business.

 It is continually improving – no business is perfect.
 So you need to measure your customer satisfaction on a regular basis and make sure you improve where you need to.
 There are lots of different ways to gather this information, depending on what type of business you are.
 For example, you could send out an online survey, or you could put a short feedback box at the end of an online transaction.
 You can also record customer service calls, and collect ad hoc feedback received at the point of sale or after your service has been delivered.
 Some businesses collect Google reviews, or ask for LinkedIn testimonials, and some have reviews or comments on their social media pages.
 Never assume that your customers are happy – make sure you know they are.